ryanmaxwell/UIAlertView-Blocks/README.md

 ## Usage

-Add `UIAlertView+Blocks.h/m` and `UIAlertViewBlocksDelegate.h/m` into your project, or `pod 'UIAlertViewBlocks'` using CocoaPods.
+Add `UIAlertViewBlocks.h/m` into your project, or `pod 'UIAlertViewBlocks'` using CocoaPods.